rumballd/Microbox-Archive/MB2/CF_Adapter/readme.md

 With the jumper you can connect pin 20 of ide connector to +5 V or to 0 V. Usually pin 20 is removed from most IDE device but some adapter (not all) can be powered by this way.

-In case of external power supply of the CF adapter or the IDE Device be careful with this jumper.
+In case of external power supply of the CF adapter or the IDE device be careful with this jumper.

 This interface has been tested with a Compact Flash boards adapter and with a master and a slave board.